megacamelus/camel-upstream-info/camel-documentation/camel-splunk.md

           from("splunk://normal?delay=5000&username=user&password=123&initEarliestTime=-10s&search=search index=myindex sourcetype=someSourcetype")
               .to("direct:search-result");

-camel-splunk creates a route exchange per search result with a SplunkEvent in the body.
+Camel Splunk component creates a route exchange per search result with a SplunkEvent in the body.

-# Message body
+## Message body

 Splunk operates on data in key/value pairs.
-The SplunkEvent class is a placeholder for such data, and should be in the message body for the producer.
+The `SplunkEvent` class is a placeholder for such data, and should be in the message body for the producer.
 Likewise, it will be returned in the body per search result for the consumer.